Expert therapist for clients with generalized anxiety disorder as well as OCD in Los Angeles and California for relationship anxiety.

 Until it doesn’t.

-The Relational Cost
+The Relational Cost of Obsessive Thinking

 The optimizer’s system works everywhere except in relationships.